souhailasmi95/check_Readme/README.md

 The training phase is preceded by a preprocessing phase where different transformations are applied to the training and evaluation data using SKlearn preprocessing functions.

 ## Preprocessing with SKlearn
-The 3 transformations considered in the [train.py] script are.
-The features are divided into 3 sets subject to the transformation:
+The 3 data transformation stepsconsidered in the [train.py] script are :

-* Centering and scaling numerical values using [StandardScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) function.
+- Centering and scaling numerical values using [StandardScaler()](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) function.
 In the exemple the scaled features are denoted num_feats:

--  "dayofweek",
+ -  `dayofweek`,
-- "hourofday",
+ - `hourofday`,
-- "trip_distance",
+ - `trip_distance`,
-- "trip_miles",
+ - `trip_miles`,
-- "trip_seconds",
+ - `trip_seconds`,

-* Encoding a chosen subset of categorical features as a one-hot numeric array using the [OneHotEncoder](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html) function.
+- Encoding a chosen subset of categorical features as a one-hot numeric array using the [OneHotEncoder()](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html) function.
 In the exemple, the OneHot encoded features are denoted cat_feats_onehot:

-- "payment_type"
+ - `payment_type`

-* Encoding a chosen subset of categorical features as an integer array array using the [OrdinalEncoder](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OrdinalEncoder.html) function.
+- Encoding a chosen subset of categorical features as an integer array array using the [OrdinalEncoder()](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OrdinalEncoder.html) function.
 In the exemple, the OneHot encoded features are denoted cat_feats_ordinal:

-- "company"
+ - `company`